 How Speech Blubs can Help

 Ninety percent of a child’s critical brain development happens by age 5, and Speech Blubs is perfect for toddlers who are just beginning to speak.
 The app is a unique problem-solving tool that uses positive screen time as a means of “copying” face-to-face interaction.
-The best part is that our app uses videos of real kids (Science of video modeling and mirror neurons) which makes it very similar to face-to-face video chatting which encourages children with speech delay.
+The best part is that our app uses videos of real kids (the science of video modeling and mirror neurons) which makes it very similar to face-to-face video chatting which encourages children with speech delay.

 Early recognition of speech delay can help children overcome speech problems so that they can learn how to communicate well.